 It started with pigs.
 And with the smell there.

-1. A pig fattening farm near Deutschlandsberg in Styria.
-The pervasive ammonium odor was the problem — and Tihomir Lelas had responded to a tender.
+- A pig fattening farm near Deutschlandsberg in Styria.
+The persistent ammonia smell was the problem — and Tihomir Lelas had responded to a tender.

-At the time, the Croatian worked as the head of a research society in Vienna.
-He knew about zeolite — the volcanic rock, long known as a filter and absorber.
+The Croatian man was then working as the head of a research company in Vienna.
+He was familiar with zeolite — the ancient volcanic rock that had long been known as a filter and absorber.
 The experiment in Styria was a resounding success.
 The pulverized stone not only freed the barn from ammonia.
 "The pigs licked the stuff like crazy," Lelas later recounted.
 Fewer animals died in the barn.
 Diarrhea disappeared.
 Cannibalism decreased.

 And he began to research.